toughIQ/docker-webalizer/README.md

 Webalizer by default only parses the __latest__ logfile.
 This image is built in such a way, that if there is no Webalizer data present in _/webalizer_ it will assume an initial run and parse __all__ availabe logfiles (old to new) provided in _/logs_.

-There is also a NginX container to display the results.
+There is also a NginX container to display the results listening on port 8080.

 ## Run
 `docker-compose up -d`